bruhtus/bruhtus.github.io/content/posts/the-time-artificial-intelligence-take-over-humanity.md

 So, in this post i want to remind people that if they are scared AI will doomed humanity, then they should keep learning and prevent that from happening themselves.
-Do you think that human intelligence will lose to artificial intelligence?
+Do you think that human intelligence will be lower than artificial intelligence in the future?
 We will see.